pulumi/docs/content/docs/reference/serializing-functions.md

 });
 ```

 Then Pulumi would need to serialize the entire object value, since `bar` itself is used from `foo`.
 This process happens conservatively.
-By default objects are serialized in their entirety, and they are only trimmed down when it can be proved that it is totally safe to do so.
+By default objects are serialized in their entirety, and they are only trimmed down when it can be proven that it is totally safe to do so.

-## Capturing Modules in a JavaScript Function
+### Capturing modules in a JavaScript function

 Capturing of most JavaScript values normally works by serializing the entire object graph to produce a representation which can then be rehydated into a replica instance.
 However, this process works differently when the value being dealt with is a JavaScript module.
 For example, consider the following code: